escheffel/pymaclab/pymaclab_sphinx/docs/tutorial/dsge_instance_tutorial.rst

   That was nice and simple, wasn't it?
 So with the power and flexibility of PyMacLab DSGE model instances we can relatively painlessly explore simple questions such as how differing deep parameter specifications for the impatience factor :math:`\beta` can affect the steady state level of physical capital.
 And indeed, as intuition would suggest, less patient consumers are less thrifty and more spend-thrifty thus causing a lower steady state level of physical capital in the economy.
+This last example also serves to make another important point.
+PyMacLab is `not` a `program` such as Dynare, but instead an add-in `library` for Python prividing an advanced DSGE model data structure in form of a DSGE model class which can be used in conjunction with any other library available in Python.